JetBrains/JetBrainsApiTest/README.md

 JBR API automatically translates calls to itself into [JBR](https://github.com/JetBrains/JetBrainsRuntime).
-When needed functionality is unavailable (e.g. when running on other JRE, or incompatible JBR version), this is reported in a safe manner and no linkage errors occur.
+When needed functionality is unavailable (e.g. when running on another JRE, or incompatible JBR version), this is reported in a safe manner and no linkage errors occur.